Jadens-arc/juniel-enterprises/README.md

 ### Customizing the homescreen card

-At the top of the new page you must specify a few attributes of this page to describe how it will look as a card on the homescreen (must be surrounded by plus signs, copy and paste if necessary).
+At the top of the new page, you must specify a few attributes of this page to describe how it will look as a card on the homescreen (must be surrounded by plus signs, copy and paste if necessary).

 ```hugo
 +++